 Quoted Currency: British £

 These rates are estimates based on current exchange rates.
-You will be required to pay in British £ and the rate that you pay will vary depending on the exchange rate that you receive at the time of payment.
+The rate that you pay may vary depending on the exchange rate that you receive at the time of payment.